 The result was a plan for improving the data toolkit protype in ways targeted to support Northside nonprofits’ use of data in their safe and thriving communities grant proposals.

-The final intervention is a data toolkit that shows nonprofit staff who are applying for the Safe and Thriving Communities Initiative how to supplement their applications with data from public agencies.
+IMPLEMENTING AN INTERVENTION The final intervention is a data toolkit that shows nonprofit staff who are applying for the Safe and Thriving Communities Initiative how to supplement their applications with data from public agencies.
 The toolkit includes explanation of how to make a data-informed case for their work, links to specific data sources, and contact information for people who are ready to answer questions about the data and how to use it correctly.

 To make the toolkit event more accessible, we also created a short explainer video about the toolkit and the data it contains.
 The video will be shared on social media throughout the application period as well as at the in-person meetings that the city will hold about the opportunity.

 In addition to supporting the nonprofits applying for the safe and thriving communities grant, we also hope the toolkit can be a resource to anyone in Madison looking to access relevant data about the Northside.